Stories about breast cancer that can inspire and inform

 A nurse friend told Tammy that invasive ductal carcinoma was easy to treat.
 But Tammy had read her biopsy results and knew the cancer was triple negative, meaning it was aggressive and likely to recur.

 “I just cried and cried, and that was the day I decided to call the nurse navigator and make an appointment.
-I told her I couldn’t stop crying.
-I needed someone to help guide me a little bit and calm me down,” Tammy said.
+I told her I couldn’t stop crying and needed someone to help guide me a little bit and calm me down,” Tammy said.
 “She told me, ‘I’ve seen people with triple negative breast cancer before.
 You’re young.
 You’re strong.
 This is not a death sentence.’”

 Tammy’s treatment included chemotherapy.
 For two months, she would go every two weeks, followed by injections the next day to help boost her blood cells.
 The next three months, she received chemotherapy weekly.

 Once Tammy completed chemotherapy, she had a bilateral mastectomy with reconstruction.
-“I chose to have bilateral because I didn’t want to be worried about something coming back in my other breast,” she said.
+“I had a bilateral mastectomy because I didn’t want to worry about something coming back in my other breast,” she said.

 For someone newly diagnosed or in the midst of treatment, Tammy recommends reaching out to a navigator.
 “They’ve been across from someone in your shoes many times.
 They’ve held the hands of women and men with breast cancer and are there to guide you.
 If I had trouble getting an appointment, my nurse navigator stepped in,” Tammy explained.
 “She was there to help me remember to take care of myself.
 She was a sounding board.
 I trusted her from day one and she was an important part of my team from day one.”